pelithne/client-credentials-flow-with-APIM/README.md

   <img width="60%"  src="./media/jwt-decoded.png">
 </p>

-Where, for instance, "appid" corresponds to the app-registration of the daemon app.
+Where, for instance, "appid" corresponds to the app-registration of the Client app.

-## Create second Daemon
+## Create second Client

-Repeat the steps from the previous section, and give the second daemon a nice descriptive (and inventive!) name, like daemon-2. **Remember to save the secret**
+Repeat the steps from the previous section, and give the second Client a nice descriptive (and inventive!) name, like Client-2. **Remember to save the secret**

-You can skip the call to the token endpoint for daemon-2 for now, if you want.
+You can skip the call to the token endpoint for Client-2 for now, if you want.

 ## Granting Application Permissions to the deamons
 You need to add application permissions to the API app-registration.
 This is required to enable OAuth 2.0 client credentials flow.